Michael Holve

-Michael Holve (born November 16, 1967 in Huntington, New York) is an American author, photographer, programmer and Linux practitioner.
+Michael Holve (born November 16, 1967, in Huntington, New York) is an American author, photographer, programmer and Linux practitioner.

 Early start in computing

 At the dawn of the Personal Computer (PC) age, Holve was programming in BASIC at age 10, collaborated with his math teacher to write a ballistic simulation game at 12 and had his first job, teaching others to use a computer at 14 - primarily using Radio Shack/Tandy TRS-80 and Apple ][ computers.
 At age 15, he moved on to IBM PC (and compatible) computers, authoring a business contacts database and various utilities for playing Advanced Dungeons & Dragons.
 By age 17 he was programming and managing PDP/VAX minicomputers for a local business as his first full-time job, authoring an import/export license tracking software in VAX Business Basic.

 Linux, Solaris and Unix operating systems

 Holve started one of the earliest Linux websites in 1994 which came to feature one of the first "Quickcam pages" broadcasting a still image every few minutes automatically to a website, it was one of the first instances of what would later be called "lifecasting" - showing the world Holve's daily life.
 The Connectix Quickcam was new at the time, offering only a low resolution black and white image - and getting it to work with Linux was often a challenge.
 In an effort to ease adoption of this new technology, Holve wrote a HOW-TO on the subject and distributed shell scripts to handle the task in the public domain.
 The feature was quite popular, attracting thousands of daily visitors from around the world.

 The site went on to become popular, featuring articles in a HOW-TO format.
 One such article, "A Tutorial on Using Rsync" featured on the Rsync homepage almost since its inception.
 Another article became the de facto reference on using Epson Stylus printers with Linux.
 At its peak, "Everything Linux" logged up to 4,685 people and 1,838,184 hits a day.

 The site featured a forum, which allowed a community to form.
+It was casually called "Linux Coffee Talk" (or "LCT" to the regulars) and drew visitors from around the world, including America, Finland, Netherlands and Singapore.
+Some contributed articles to the site and friendships made during its time are still ongoing in 2024.

 Early contributions to Linux include several HOW-TOs on subjects ranging from multimedia, printing, window managers and customization of the desktop, scanners and the PalmPilot PDA.

 Other notable websites included "Everything Mac" and "Everything Unix" which catered to their specific communities, though neither enjoyed the success of the Linux and Solaris communities.

 "Everything Solaris" is one of the only remaining online Solaris community websites after Oracle's acquisition of Sun Microsystems.

 Holve is linked to various Open Source projects - including Rsync, ProFTP, Apache, SANE, perltidy and Ghostprint for his work on documenting them.
+Many existing articles as well as new material was written and contributed regularly to the Sun Microsystems online portal, "BigAdmin."